The Magic School Bus (video game series): The Magic School Bus Explores the Human Body (1994, Macintosh; 1995, Windows 95)

 This game is based on the book The Magic School Bus Inside the Human Body and the episode The Magic School Bus for Lunch.
-Arnold has become the class' next field trip.
+Arnold has become the class's next field trip.
 The user can drive the bus to 12 different organs.
 In some locations, the player can leave the bus.
 Each place has an arcade game and a science experiment and a lot to explore.
 This is the first game that allows the user to sign in and go to the back of the bus.
-This is also one of the few games in which Liz can talk.
+This is also one of the few games in which Liz can talk (voiced by Catherine Thompson).
 This is the only game to not have a "missing collectible" minigame (where the player must find a specific and fixed number of missing collectibles).

 Both Quandary and All Game Guide gave the game 70/100.
 Superkids gave it 3.5/5 stars.

 The Milwaukee Sentinel was bemused that the program got a kindergartner playtester interested in the small intestines.
 Bangor Daily News deemed it a "splendid mix of experiments, explanations, and games".
 The Daily Gazette deemed it "delightful".
-The Boston Globe tested the problem on the latest Compaq Presario computer, yet experience game-breaking technical issues; the newspaper therefore commented that "Microsoft should be ashamed of itself".
+The Boston Globe tested the program on the latest Compaq Presario computer, yet experienced game-breaking technical issues; the newspaper therefore commented that "Microsoft should be ashamed of itself".
 The Economist said the game was less informative than DK Multimedia titles.
-The game was the 6th most popular education titles in the education category sold in Software Etc. and Babbage's stores in the Washington area in the week ending September 27, 1997.

 The Magic School Bus Explores the Ocean (1995, Macintosh)

 This game is based on The Magic School Bus on the Ocean Floor and the episode The Magic School Bus Gets Eaten (including its TV tie in book adaptation).
 This is one of the two games which is based with any book from the TV tie in books, with the other being The Magic School Bus Explores Inside the Earth.
 The class has taken a field trip to the beach; here they find a message in a bottle, which contains clues (three clues) to a treasure.
 The user explores the ocean and follows clues that lead him/her to the treasure.
 This was the first CD-ROM that featured the entire cast on the bus and is the only game where the classroom cannot be visited.
-A Nintendo DS version was released in 2011.

 The game won an award for Home PC - Holiday Gift Guide - The Best Programs of 1996.
 The Cedartown Standard praised the game for combining fun with education.